ddev/ddev.com/src/content/blog/golang-debugging.md

 * Click the green arrowhead to the left of "debug ddev start"
 * `ddev start` will happen, and it will stop at the line where you set the breakpoint.
 * Classic debugger behavior is available, either with icons or function keys, and you can examine variable values as you go.

+### Running a test

+Running tests is almost exactly the same as in Goland.
+Right-click the arrow next to the test function and choose "Run" or "Debug".
+The same caveats apply for `cmd` tests, you need `ddev` built from the same code in your `$PATH`.

+## Contributions welcome!

+When you try this out in your own environment, you'll certainly have suggestions to improve it.
+Please do a PR to this blog adding your techniques.
+Info and a training session on how to do a PR to anything in ddev.com is at [DDEV Website For Contributors](ddev-website-for-contributors.md).

+And join us most Wednesdays for [DDEV Live Contributor Training](contributor-training.md).